coodoing/piconv/README.md

 ## Why piconv?

-When encounting some garbled characters encoding problem, you want to convert it to the correct format, linux provides `iconv` command to convert file beetween different character encodings.
+When encounting some garbled characters encoding problem, you must want to convert it to the correct encoding format, linux provides `iconv` command to convert file beetween different character encodings.
 But the from-encoding and to-encoding must be specified and it may still generate some garbled characters like **'?? ┴，2?，：'**.

 ***If you know the file's correct encoding(includes from and to encodings), just ignore what I descibe  below***.
 But when you don't get the file's right encoding or you don't even know the file's encoding, you can't convert the file correctly.

-I develop `piconv` tool to simplify this convertion process.
-You just need to input the file/dir and to-encodings to get the right convertion.
+I develop `piconv` tool to simplify this convertion process of many files in the input directory.
+When you use the `piconv ` tool, you just need to input the file/dir and to-encoding to realize the right convertion.
 For more usage detail, just checkout the **How to use `piconv` section**.

 At first, I will show you the garbled character when use `iconv` command.
 Then there will be a comprision beetween the usage of `iconv` and `piconv`.

 ### `iconv` garbled character